-Joseph Swain (1857-1927), who earned a B.A. and M.S. from Indiana University, had already turned down the top position at four large western universities when Swarthmore's Board asked him to allow his name to be submitted to its presidential selection committee.
-Swain was an attractive candidate since, unlike the College's past presidents, he already had nine years of high level administrative experience as president of Indiana University.
+Joseph Swain (1857–1927), who earned a B.A. and an M.S. from Indiana University, had already turned down the top position at four large western universities when Swarthmore’s Board asked him to allow his name to be submitted to its presidential selection committee.
+Swain was an attractive candidate since, unlike the College’s past presidents, he already had nine years of high-level administrative experience as president of Indiana University.

 His decision to come to Swarthmore was due to the fact that it was the only Hicksite Quaker institution of higher education, and Swain welcomed an opportunity to serve the Society of Friends.
 However, he only agreed to accept the presidency if certain conditions were met: that the College increase its endowment fund before he would take office and that he as president would have increased power and responsibility, particularly in the hiring of faculty.
 His already-established stature in the academic world gave him increased leverage in the negotiations.
 His terms, which the Board accepted, solidified the strength of the president’s position and secured the College’s ability to improve and grow.